 You want to sell your books on Google Play Books app?
 Great!

-Google Play Books’ reader app comes preinstalled with all Android devices on the Play Store and runs beautifully on Android and iOS as well.
+Google Play Books comes preinstalled as an Android app and runs beautifully on Android and iOS.
 It is also accessible through any browsers like Google's very own Chrome web browser.
 The Google Books library has millions of books in their catalog and it is growing rapidly every year.

 Google notably invested in their Google Books Advanced Search and many authors can enjoy the fact that their books might rank higher in search engines when publishing on Google Play.
-Also, they extended their service to Google Audio Books following industry trends.
+Also, they extended their service to for ebooks and audiobooks.
 Google Play Book store is currently strictly focused on digital publishing.
 So unfortunately, you can not buy books in print yet.

 Publishing on Google Play Books, however, is not as easy as it first seems.